uxlaunchpad/designplay/README.md

 3. Leave plenty of time for open conversation

 And that's how we run the conference.
 It's a lot of fun.
 By design.

+There is a fourth installment of Design Play conference coming this year in Los Angeles and applications are open for new attendees. http://designplay.online/